In this section, you’ll learn basic Python. If you’re completely new to Python programming, this Python basics section is perfect for you.

 union()method or set union operator (

-- Difference of sets – learn how to find the difference of sets using the set
+- Difference of sets – learn how to find the difference between sets using the set

 difference()method or set difference operator (